Wennie van Lint

 Wenceslaus Joseph van Lint (born 28 March 1948) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

+Van Lint arrived in Australia in 1952 and initially played with Khancoban - Tintaldra FC in the Upper Murray Football League before playing in Albury's 1966 Ovens & Murray Football League premiership.

-Van Lint arrived in Australia in 1952, and played two games for South Melbourne while completing his economics degree at Monash University.
+van Lint played two games for South Melbourne in 1967 while completing his economics degree at Monash University.
 He qualified as a Certified Public Accountant and was awarded a Master of Business Administration from Melbourne University in 1979.